 Analysts and statisticians have fantastic technical skill, but when it comes to the human element, they often find it difficult to effectively translate all those data points into an interesting story.

-Source credible data
+1) Source credible data.

 Data storytelling builds trust, but only when it’s based on solid data.
 Data can easily be manipulated, misrepresented, or misinterpreted, so having a solid, non-biased source is incredibly important.

-Craft an interesting, engaging, or enlightening narrative
+3) Craft an interesting, engaging, and enlightening narrative.

 The way you deliver that story determines whether that message is communicated.
 Your narrative should guide readers through, provide context, and help them synthesize the data story as effectively as possible.

-Design data according to best practices
+4) Design data according to best practices.

-One of the best ways to sabotage your data storytelling is with incorrectly or ill-designed data visualizations.
+One of the best ways to sabotage your data storytelling is with incorrect or ill-designed data visualizations.
 Data visualization is meant to make the data as easy to understand as possible, which is why it’s important to work with a designer who understands best practices.

-Don’t Let Data Scare You
+Don’t Let Data Storytelling Scare You

 To get you on the right track, you might want to: